just-containers/s6-overlay/README.md

 the shutdown procedure when all the processes have received a TERM signal, for them to die before sending a `KILL` signal to make *sure* they're dead.
 * `S6_LOGGING_SCRIPT` (default = "n20 s1000000 T"): This env decides what to log and how, by default every line will prepend with ISO8601, rotated when the current logging file reaches 1mb and archived, at most, with 20 files.
 * `S6_CMD_ARG0` (default = not set): Value of this env var will be prepended to any `CMD` args passed by docker.
-Use it if you are migrting an existing image to a s6-overlay and want to make it a drop-in replacement, then setting this variable to a value of previously used ENTRYPOINT will improve compatibility with the way image is used.
+Use it if you are migrating an existing image to s6-overlay and want to make it a drop-in replacement: setting this variable to the value of a previously used ENTRYPOINT will help you transition.
+* `S6_CMD_USE_TERMINAL` (default = 0): Set this value to **1** if you have a CMD that needs a terminal for its output (typically when you're running your container with `docker run -it`), and you have set `S6_LOGGING` to a nonzero value.
+This setting will make your CMD actually output to your terminal; the drawback is that its output will not be logged.
+By default (when this variable is **0** or not set), the stdout and stderr of your CMD are logged when `S6_LOGGING` is nonzero, which means they go to a pipe even if you're running it in an interactive terminal.
 * `S6_FIX_ATTRS_HIDDEN` (default = 0): Controls how `fix-attrs.d` scripts process files and directories.
   * **`0`**: Hidden files and directories are excluded.
   * **`1`**: All files and directories are processed.